bitcoinfacts/glacierprotocol.github.io/_docs/background/attack-surface.md

 ---
-title: Attack surface and failure points
+title: Attack Surface and Failure Points
-description: Learn about the attack survace for Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
 ---

 This list describes the attack surface and other failure points for Glacier.
 We